MarkusMas/meta-samsung-smartTV/README.md

 Further requirement: The IP addresses of your TV must be fixed!

-## How to Install a meta-shelly-gen2 Driver
+## How to Install the Samsung SmartTV Driver
 ### a) Installation via meta-core Driver
 0. Start meta-core on the NEEO remote or in the web-UI
 1. Open the directory "Settings"